VrajSoni09/Demo-repo/README.md

 # Demo-repo
-This is my first GIt repository.
+This is my first Git repository.